-Alpine-Western Balkan rail freight corridor as to pay the path charge when a non-RU applicant uses the path (extract from the different Network Statements) IM / Cancellation fees and deadlines OBB-I The RU has to pay the used path whereas the non RU is liable for the payment.
+Overview of who must pay the path charge when a non-RU applicant uses the path (extract from the different Network Statements)

+IM Cancellation fees and deadlines OBB-I The RU has to pay the used path whereas the non RU is liable for the payment.
 SŽ-I Path charge will be invoiced to the non RU applicant who signed the contract.
 HŽI Path charge will be invoiced to the non RU applicant who requested the path.
 IŽS Path charge will be invoiced to the non RU applicant who signed the contract.
 NRIC Path charge will be invoiced to the RU who performed the transport